Nasaqalau: The caves

 Nasaqalau is also known for several caves in the vicinity of the village.
 Oso Nabukete, also known as the Pregnant Women's Cave, is the most famous of these.
 According to legend, a woman attempting to hide her pregnancy will not be able to pass through the mouth of the cave.
 It is adjoined by Qara Bulu which was once used as a dungeon for prisoners in times of tribal war.
 A third cave, Koro ni Vono, was used as a place of confinement for tuberculosis patients who remained there till their demise, in a desperate bid to minimise the rapid, widespread infection to the rest of the community.

 Address protocol and title

-The chiefly title is Tui Nasaqalau.
-The proper chiefly titular address (Ai Cavuti) is Naseuvou vua na Tui Nasaqalau.
+The chiefly title is Turaga na Ramasi.
+The proper chiefly titular address (Ai Cavuti) is Naseuvou vua na Ramasi.

 Traditional political takeover

 The rich traditional and cultural heritage and the often suppressed and untold history of the people of Nasaqalau have been watered-down through the contrived arrogation of the traditional authority of the Tui Nasaqalau.